jintonic/gears/examples/physics/README.md

  # show detailed instruction of this command:
  help /grdm/setTimeWindow

- # turn on tracking and event verboses
+ # turn on tracking and event verbose
  # to understand Geant4 tracking and stacking processes
  /tracking/verbose 2
  /event/verbose 2